tugudush/react-mui-template/.github/instructions/testing.instructions.md

 ## Overview

-This project uses **Vitest** with React Testing Library for comprehens```typescript import { render, screen } from '@/test-utils'
+This project uses **Vitest** with React Testing Library for comprehensive testing.

-describe('YourComponent', () => { testing.
 All code should include appropriate tests following the patterns established in this template.

 ## Core Testing Principles